 On a finer scale, giraffe browsing stimulates shoot production in various plant species, and often functions as a valuable pollinator.
-For example, in areas protected from giraffe and other mega-herbivores, a decline of some Acacia species can be observed.
+For example, in areas protected from giraffe and other mega-herbivores, a decline of some Senegalia and Vachellia (formerly Acacia) species can be observed.
 This subsequently affects available food sources for other wildlife.